 NB.
-We will not consider applicants with academic requirements below our minimums, even if we accept their mitigation, but may accept resits.
+We will not consider applicants with academic requirements below our minimum, even if we accept their mitigation, but we may accept resits; or consider awarding a maximum of 2 bonus academic points.

-6. Widening Participation and Use of Contextual Data
+6. Widening Access and Use of Contextual Data

-The A199 course is specifically designed to widen access for candidates.
+The A199 course is specifically designed to widen access for candidates from a non-traditional medical applicant background.

-Contextual data is used to provide equal opportunity to applicants from all backgrounds on our A100 course in the following ways.
+Contextual data is used on the A100 course in the following ways:

-Applicants who successfully complete a Realising Opportunities Programme (ROP) or the UoL AccessLeicester:Medicine or a fellow UKWPMED member's progression course, may be invited directly to interview if they meet a number of other requirements.
-If successful at interview and having completed the programme successfully, these candidates may be made an adjusted offer.
-Applicants must have Home fee status to be on these programmes.
+- a) Candidates who have successfully completed a Realising Opportunities Programme (ROP), or - b) the UoL AccessLeicester: Medicine, or - c) a fellow UKWPMED member's progression course may be invited directly to interview if they meet a number of other requirements (see scoring document).

+If successful at interview, these candidates will be made an adjusted offer.
+Applicants must have Home fee status at the point of application to be considered via one of these programmes.

-Applicants who fall into a borderline group (either pre or post interview) will also be assessed using the following contextual data:
+Other applicants who fall into a borderline group (either pre- or post-interview) will also be assessed using their whole UCAS application, UCAT result, as well as the following contextual data: